powercodeacademy/refactoring-views-with-helpers-reading/README.md

 For our post's last updated label, we want to create a method that executes the `strftime` bit so that we can use it in our three views.
 But where do we put it?

 Helpers are generally organized by controller.
-If you use `rails g scaffold` or `rails g controller`, Rails will create a helper for your controller and put it in the `app/helpers` directory.
+If you use `bin/rails g scaffold` or `bin/rails g controller`, Rails will create a helper for your controller and put it in the `app/helpers` directory.
 If we look in our helpers directory, we'll see `application_helper.rb`, `authors_helper.rb`, and `posts_helper.rb`.
 This matches what we have in our `controllers` directory —